Frequently Asked questions

 When should the FAFSA be submitted?

 Each year a new FAFSA form is available for that school year, typically from July 1 to June 30.
 Complete the form as soon as possible after Jan.
 1 once you have completed your income tax statement.
 To receive state aid, such as the Oklahoma Tuition Aid Grant, the application must be submitted by May 30.
+For more information about the FAFSA, visit StartWithFAFSA.org.
+The site provides students and parents with information about specific FAFSA topics and allows them to ask questions, watch FAFSA video tutorials in English or Spanish and download publications.
+New topics and answers to important questions are uploaded weekly.

 How do scholarships, grants, work study and loans differ?